termie/git-bzr-ng/README.rst

 `bzr branch lp:~termie/bzr-fastimport/marks_normalization`

 Or you can use the patch in the `/vendor` directory of this project.

+If you see

+`AttributeError: 'BTreeBuilder' object has no attribute '_find_ancestors'`

+it means you have the bzr 2.3 beta installed, git-bzr-ng currently only works unpatched with bzr 2.2.
+It is possible to patch bzr 2.3 to correct the issue, but 2.2 is easy to install with pip.

 Additionally there is a command `git bzr clear` that will wipe out the bzr-related information for a given branch so if you have somehow found